Aswanthds/Aswanthds/README.md

 - 🔭 I’m currently unemployed
-- 🌱 I’m currently learning flutter in deep
+- 🌱 I’m currently learning flutter in and to advanced level
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with experienced ones.
 - 💬 Ask me about nothing
 - 📫 How to reach me: instagram
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Dont say truth to me
+- ⚡ Fun fact: Dont say serious matters to me